yangkky/distributed_tutorial/ddp_tutorial.md

 This [tutorial](http://www.telesens.co/2019/04/04/distributed-data-parallel-training-using-pytorch-on-aws/) has a good description of what's going on under the hood and how it's different from `nn.DataParallel`.
 However, it doesn't have code examples of how to use `nn.DataParallel`.

+## Outline

+This tutorial is really directed at people who are already familiar with training neural network models in Pytorch, and I won't go over any of those parts of the code.
+I'll begin by summarizing the big picture.
+I then show a minimum working example of training on MNIST using on GPU.
+I modify this example to train on multiple GPUs, possibly across multiple nodes, and explain the changes line by line.
+Importantly, I also explain how to run the code.
+As a bonus, I also demonstrate how to use Apex to do easy mixed-precision distribued training.

 ## The big picture